lepperm/Learning-Log/_posts/journal/2020-08-30-intro-to-task-runners-and-bundlers.md

 Terminology and knowing what can do what is my first issue, so I found [this post]({{page.references[0]}}) on Stack Exchange discussing the differences between Gulp, Grunt, Webpack, and Browserify, and what they're used for.
 This was a great diving-in point, and gave me much more to look into.

 To learn more about the history of runners and bundlers, I read [this blog]({{page.references[1]}}), which seems to do a good job of summarizing things.
-It was interesting to read about Make being released as far back as 1977, and transitioning from configuration-heavy Grunt , to code-focused Gulp, Gulp's synergy with Browserify, and now with configurable core and plugin approach with Webpack.
+It was interesting to read about Make being released as far back as 1977, and transitioning from configuration-heavy Grunt, to code-focused Gulp, Gulp's synergy with Browserify, and now with configurable core and plugin approach with Webpack.
 [FuseBox]({{page.references[5]}}) also sounds very interesting!

 While reading up about task runners and bundlers, I accidentally stumbled across [this link]({{page.references[2]}}) about serving WebP images to users!
 There are open issues both on my portfolio and AGWSU, so this was a nice surprise to find!